Agriculture

 Irrigation

 Guava is commonly grown in rainfed environments.
-Irrigation is provided at an interval of 20 to 25 days during winter season and 10 to 15 days during summer season by ring method.
+Irrigation is provided at an interval of 20 to 25 days during the winter season and 10-15 days during the summer season by ring method.
 Apart from that, drip irrigation technique can also be used, which is quite beneficial for Guava as it saves around 60% of water.

 Training & Pruning

-Training of Guava plants in early stages is important to develop a strong network and to neglect weak crotches.
+Training Guava plants in the early stages is important to develop a strong network and to neglect weak crotches.
 You need to prune fruiting trees to check congestion in the orchard.
-Also, the Guava plants need to be trained as low headed trees to ease multiple hand pickings.
+Also, the Guava plants need to be trained as low-headed trees to ease multiple hand pickings.
 Pruning Guava plants is recommended in spring season or after harvesting.
 Pruning during summer season should be avoided as the Guava plants may get damaged because of sunburn.

 Intercultural Operations

-The various intercultural operations in Guava cultivation include weed removal using shallow cultivation and applying green manure during rainy season.
-The weeds can also be controlled by pre-emergence use of simazine (1.6 kg. /ha.), oryzalin (1.67 litres/ha.), diuron (1.6 kg. /ha.) or atrazine (1.6 kg. /ha.).
+The various intercultural operations in Guava farming include weed removal using shallow cultivation and applying green manure during rainy season.
+The weeds can also be controlled by pre-emergence use of simazine (1.6 kg/ha), oryzalin (1.67 litres/ha), diuron (1.6 kg/ha) or atrazine (1.6 kg/ha).

 Mulching